 Heather Ferguson, LCSW, is a psychotherapist, psychoanalyst, and clinical supervisor in private practice in New York City.
-Heather has 30 years of clinical experience since graduating from Columbia University School of Social Work in 1988.
-Heather began her career in college mental health at Saint Mary’s University Counseling Service and New York University Counseling Service where she learned about the treatment of trauma and eating disorders from her patients.
-After entering full-time private practice and completing psychoanalytic training in individual and group psychoanalysis, Heather became faculty and supervisor at the Institute for the Psychoanalytic Study of Subjectivity, the Institute for Expressive Analysis, the National Institute for the Psychotherapies, and the Manhattan Institute for Psychoanalysis, all in New York City.
+After graduating from Columbia University School of Social Work in 1988, Heather began her career in college mental health at Saint Mary’s University Counseling Service and New York University Counseling Service honing a specialty in eating disorder and trauma treatment with a diverse client population.
+Heather completed psychoanalytic training in individual and group psychoanalysis, and she has augmented her 32 years of clinical practice with training in Clinical Hypnosis (Level 1 and 2) and Sensorimotor Psychotherapy (Level 1).
+She is current faculty and supervisor at the Institute for the Psychoanalytic Study of Subjectivity, the National Institute for the Psychotherapies, and the Manhattan Institute for Psychoanalysis, all in New York City.

 Heather presents papers and conducts workshops at national and international conferences.
-She serves as an Associate Editor for the journal Psychoanalysis, Self and Context.
-Heather is an alumnus and a consultant to The Collective, an International Music School, where she gives workshops on performance anxiety.
+She serves as the Book review co-editor for the journal Psychoanalysis, Self and Context.
+Heather is an alumnus and a consultant to The Collective, an International Music School, and the American Ballet Theatre (Pre-professional division) providing workshops on performance anxiety.